10293 STATE ROUTE 134 SOUTH, MARTINESVILLE , OHIO 45146

 CONDITION AND RESTORATION

 When I purchased the property in 2005, it required extensive renovation.
 The goal was to return all the buildings to their original condition without sacrificing any of the property’s original character.
 Today all the structures are in a condition that will require minimal maintenance.
 The interior and exterior is completely finished out with paint and fixtures.
 The mechanical room and areas for tank less water heaters are roughed in with Electric , L/P gas, Plumbing . and duct work to accommodate easy installation.
-A credit of 25,000.00 will be provided for any New HVAC System and tankless WH they desire or any additional alteration .
+A credit of 25,000.00 will be provided for any New HVAC System they desire or any additional alteration .

 Grounds and Exterior of the Mansion House